rlnq/terraform_docker_jenkins/README.md

 * #### Wait a few minutes and go to your new Jenkins server: *`http://your_public_ip:8080`*

 * #### Our [groovy-script](https://github.com/rlnq/docker-jenkins/blob/main/jenkins-home/init.groovy.d/startup.groovy) will create user with default credentials ("jenkins-user","jenkins1234").
+You can change user credentials in Manage Jenkins on your server or download this repository and change credentials ( also u need to change repo in [user_data.sh](https://github.com/rlnq/terraform_docker_jenkins/blob/main/user_data.sh)

-You can change user credentials in Jenkins or set up this script for you: `git clone https://github.com/rlnq/docker-jenkins.git` to your repo --> change credentials --> clone  this repo in user-data.sh
+> clone  this repo in user-data.sh

 When we are first time going to our Jenkins server we will see Authorization page.